11th Grade Checklist

-Your junior year is also when most students are taking a ton of tests: AP tests, PSAT, SAT or ACT, and SAT Subject tests.
+Your junior year is also when most students are taking a ton of tests: AP tests, PSAT, and SAT or ACT.

 It’s a lot of work, so it’s very important that you begin as soon as possible and have a set plan.

 It’s normal to quickly feel overwhelmed, behind, and unprepared.

 Our 11th grade checklist below details what you should accomplish during your junior year and when you should accomplish it.
 We’ve also included the MEK Review courses that will best help you accomplish these goals.
 This will guide you with creating a plan and staying on track.

 Remember, this is a checklist for top achievers, students who want to apply to Ivy Leagues and top 10 universities, so always keep in mind your key priorities:

 - Your well-being

 Grades are the most important factor for college admissions, and your well-being is the most important factor, period.
 This plan should help eliminate stress by dividing 18 months of work more evenly across your junior and senior year.
 You don’t want to end up stressed and panicked.